 The existing provisions for exchange of valuation data are reenacted with modifications designed to permit follow-up discovery.
 The time for a demand to be made is advanced, the provision for a cross-demand is eliminated, and the exchange date made 40 days prior to trial.
-Subsequent discovery without requirement of court order is permitted to within 20 days before trial.
+Subsequent discovery is permitted to within 20 days before trial.